 Your vote is very important.
-For this reason, the Board of Directors is requesting that you use the enclosed Proxy Card to vote your shares.
+For this reason, the Board of Directors is requesting that you use the enclosed proxy card to vote your shares.
 If the accompanying proxy is executed, the shares represented by the proxy will be voted as specified below.
 You may also vote your shares by delivering your proxy by telephone or via the Internet.

 If a broker, bank or other nominee holds your Common Stock, you will receive instructions from them that you must follow in order to have your shares voted.
-If you hold certificate(s) in your own name as a holder of record, you may vote your Common Stock or Class B Common Stock by signing, dating and mailing the Proxy Card in the postage paid envelope provided.
-Of course, you can always come to the meeting and vote your shares in person.
+If you hold certificate(s) in your own name as a holder of record, you may vote your Common Stock or Class B Common Stock by signing, dating and mailing the proxy card in the postage paid envelope provided.
+Alternatively, you may vote your shares in person at the Annual Meeting.

-You may revoke the proxy before the meeting, whether delivered by telephone, Internet or through the mail, by using the telephone voting procedures, the Internet voting procedures or by mailing a signed instrument revoking the proxy to: C. D. Waterman III, Corporate Secretary, Lee Enterprises, Incorporated, 400 Putnam Building, 215 N. Main St., Davenport, IA 52801-1924; to be effective, a mailed revocation must be received by the Secretary on or before January 22, 2001.
-A stockholder may also attend the meeting in person, withdraw the proxy and vote in person.
+You may revoke the proxy before the Annual Meeting, whether delivered by telephone, Internet or through the mail, by using the telephone voting procedures, the Internet voting procedures or by mailing a signed instrument revoking the proxy to: C. D. Waterman III, Corporate Secretary, Lee Enterprises, Incorporated, 215 N. Main St., Davenport, IA 52801-1924.
+To be effective, a mailed revocation must be received by the Secretary on or before January 22, 2002.
+A stockholder may also attend the Annual Meeting in person, withdraw the proxy and vote in person.